How to Apply

 1280x720-ras2018 image

-Coote Bursary 2023-24
+Coote Bursary 2024-25

 General Volunteer Role

 Volunteers participating in the UCDVO programme come from all disciplines across the University Campus at very different stages of their university experience.
 General volunteer roles are open to UCD students, staff, faculty and alumni.
 Student Leaders will be selected from each group upon project allocation.
-General Volunteers and Elective Placements submit their application though an online form here.

-Elective Placements (physiotherapy)
+Elective Placements (physiotherapy and dietetics)

 In collaboration with the School of Public Health, Physiotherapy and Sports Science we also offer a number of elective placements.
 Stage 3 BSc Physiotherapy, Stage 1 and 2 Professional Masters in Physiotherapy students are eligible to apply for the UCDVO Programme and to carry out part of their elective placements with UCDVO.
-Elective students apply via the General Volunteer application form.

 Leadership Roles

-Team Coordinator positions are open to UCD staff members or graduates/development workers/teachers/or those with relevant experience.
+Student Leaders and Team Coordinators make up the Leadership Team for the volunteer group.
+We particularly welcome returned volunteers and members of our alumni to apply for the Student Leader role.
+Team Coordinator positions are open to UCD staff and faculty members or alumni with relevant experience.
 Being a Team Coordinator you are part of and leading a diverse and vibrant team and will receive relevant preparation and training for your role.
-View the Team Coordinator Role Description.
 Applicants are encouraged to apply early as roles will be filled as applications are received.
+Team Coordinators and Clinical Tutors submit their application though an online form which will be available here in the Autumn. and will be called for a short interview.
+Contact hilary.minch@ucd.ie for more information.

 Clinical Tutor Roles

 The UCD School of Public Health, Physiotherapy and Sports Science in partnership with UCDVO, recruit qualified physiotherapists with a minimum of 3 years of clinical experience for Clinical Tutor roles on UCDVO projects in India, Tanzania and Uganda.
-View the Physiotherapy Clinical Tutor Role Description.